CreamyG31337/LLM-Micro-Cap-trading-bot/web_dashboard/DEPLOYMENT.md

 This Streamlit dashboard replaces the previous Flask app.
 It displays historical portfolio performance graphs and current positions from Supabase.

+**Note:** The dashboard requires user authentication.
+Users must log in to view their assigned funds' data.

 ## Files Created

 ### Streamlit Application